benjiboy50fonz/benjiboy50fonz/README.md

 # Hi there! 👋

 My name's Ben, but to be honest, I am a man of many names, including, but not limited to: Merge Conflict, Gucci, and [The Questionable Programmer](https://thequestionableprogrammer.blogspot.com/).
 I primarily work with my high school robotics team, @FRC2539, but I also do other side projects myself, including Reddit Bots, FRC-related development, and any other projects revolving around exciting APIs!
+I also take great interest in programming solutions to mathematical problems.
+I often take the mathematical approach when problem-solving!

 I also enjoy developing and developing in Linux systems, primarily **Arch**, Manjaro, and Mint!